RicciFlowing/NaiveBayes/_posts/2015-11-16-spamfilter.markdown

     end
 ```

-We also need to remove the content_type from our permited parameters.
-This way no user can submit a post and send a content_type along.
+We also need to remove the content\_type from our permitted parameters.
+This way no user can submit a post and send a content\_type along.

 ``` ruby
     # Remove content_type